rahulvasaikar/Bag-of-words/README.md

 >Instructions:
 >Convert all the strings in the documents set to their lower case.
 Save them into a list called 'lower_case_documents'.
 You can convert strings to their lower case in python by using the lower() method.

+### Step 1.2: Removing all punctuations

+> Instructions: Remove all punctuation from the strings in the document set.
+Save them into a list called 'sans_punctuation_documents'.

+### Step 1.3: Tokenization

+Tokenizing a sentence in a document set means splitting up a sentence into individual words using a delimiter.
+The delimiter specifies what character we will use to identify the beginning and the end of a word(for example we could use a single space as the delimiter for identifying words in our document set.)

+> Instructions: Tokenize the strings stored in 'sans_punctuation_documents' using the split() method. and store the final document set in a list called 'preprocessed_documents'.

+### Step 1.4: Count frequencies

+Now that we have our document set in the required format, we can proceed to counting the occurrence of each word in each document of the document set.
+We will use the Counter method from the Python collections library for this purpose.

+Counter counts the occurrence of each item in the list and returns a dictionary with the key as the item being counted and the corresponding value being the count of that item in the list.

+> Instructions: Using the Counter() method and preprocessed_documents as the input, create a dictionary with the keys being each word in each document and the corresponding values being the frequency of occurrence of that word.
+Save each Counter dictionary as an item in a list called 'frequency_list'.

+## Step 2: Implementing Bag of Words in scikit-learn
+Now that we have implemented the BoW concept from scratch, let's go ahead and use scikit-learn to do this process in a clean and succinct way.
+We will use the same document set as we used in the previous step.

+> Instructions: Import the sklearn.feature_extraction.text.CountVectorizer method and create an instance of it called 'count_vector'.

+### Data preprocessing with CountVectorizer()

+In Step 1, we implemented a version of the CountVectorizer() method from scratch that entailed cleaning our data first.
+This cleaning involved converting all of our data to lower case and removing all punctuation marks.
+CountVectorizer() has certain parameters which take care of these steps for us.
+They are:
+1. lowercase = True
+The lowercase parameter has a default value of True which converts all of our text to its lower case form.
+2. token_pattern = (?u)\\b\\w\\w+\\b
+The token_pattern parameter has a default regular expression value of (?u)\\b\\w\\w+\\b which ignores all punctuation marks and treats them as delimiters, while accepting alphanumeric strings of length greater than or equal to 2, as individual tokens or words.
+3. stop_words
+The stop_words parameter, if set to english will remove all words from our document set that match a list of English stop words which is defined in scikit-learn.
+Considering the size of our dataset and the fact that we are dealing with SMS messages and not larger text sources like e-mail, we will not be setting this parameter value.

+You can take a look at all the parameter values of your count_vector object by simply printing out the object as follows:

+The get_feature_names() method returns our feature names for this dataset, which is the set of words that make up our vocabulary for 'documents'.

+> Instructions: Create a matrix with the rows being each of the 4 documents, and the columns being each word.
+The corresponding (row, column) value is the frequency of occurrence of that word(in the column) in a particular document(in the row).
+You can do this using the transform() method and passing in the document data set as the argument.
+The transform() method returns a matrix of numpy integers, you can convert this to an array using toarray().
+Call the array 'doc_array'

+Now we have a clean representation of the documents in terms of the frequency distribution of the words in them.
+To make it easier to understand our next step is to convert this array into a dataframe and name the columns appropriately.

+> Instructions: Convert the array we obtained, loaded into 'doc_array', into a dataframe and set the column names to the word names(which you computed earlier using get_feature_names().
+Call the dataframe 'frequency_matrix'.

+One potential issue that can arise from using this method out of the box is the fact that if our dataset of text is extremely large(say if we have a large collection of news articles or email data), there will be certain values that are more common that others simply due to the structure of the language itself.
+So for example words like 'is', 'the', 'an', pronouns, grammatical constructs etc could skew our matrix and affect our analyis.

+There are a couple of ways to mitigate this.
+One way is to use the stop_words parameter and set its value to english.
+This will automatically ignore all words(from our input text) that are found in a built in list of English stop words in scikit-learn.

+Another way of mitigating this is by using the tfidf method.